 The recoverable amount of the CGU is determined annually based on value-in-use calculations.
-These calculations use cash flow projections over a period of 5 years (2020: 5 years) based on the 2022 financial budget approved by Board of Directors.
+These calculations use cash flow projections over a period of 5 years (2021: 5 years) and extrapolated into perpetuity.
+The cash flow projections are based on the 2023 financial budget that approved by Board of Directors.